jhmanchola/jhmanchola.github.io/_portfolio/8_Rents_and_Education_Expenditure.markdown

 ## Now is time to compare the opposite premise: Are countries receiving the most rents from natural resources investing less in education, according to the GDP %?

 Unfortunately, the countries with highest natural resources rents as a % of GDP don't have enough years of data for their Expenditure in Education indicator.
 A compromise has to be made so that we get countries with high rents average and enough years of education expenditure.
+The following 20 countries were found as having 44 years worth of Natural Resources data each:

 ```python